 Fred Duckett and Robert Wilson partnered in 1964 to form Duckett-Wilson Development Company.
 Duckett had been an avid fisherman his entire life and began floating the idea of opening a seafood restaurant.
 With Wilson–also a seafood fanatic–immediately onboard, the first two founders reeled in John Freis, captain of Duckett’s boat, and Dean Betts, their culinary-skilled colleague.
 That made four founders, and a dream team of seafood people on a mission to create a unique dining experience around freshness, simplicity and quality.

 ANCHORING IN NORTHERN CALIFORNIA

 The Fish Market first opened in Palo Alto, down the street from Stanford University, in 1976.
 What was previously an old pancake house quickly became a seafood sensation, and in 1979, the group opened the second Fish Market in Santa Clara.
 The new restaurant kept the same recipe for success, with a larger space and the debut of Santa Clara’s first oyster bar.
-Just like the Palo Alto location, the Santa Clara Fish Market became an instant favorite that led to additional openings (San Mateo in 1982, and San Jose in 1997).
+Just like the Palo Alto location, the Santa Clara Fish Market became an instant favorite that led to additional openings (San Mateo in 1982).

 EXPANDING DOWN TO SOCAL

 The Fish Market founders all lived in Southern California, even as their restaurants were thriving in Northern California.
 So, they brought the concept closer to home, opening a third location across from the Del Mar Fairgrounds and Race Track in Solana Beach in 1981.
 That, too, was a hit – and one that set the stage for big things to follow.
 In 1989, The Fish Market came to Downtown San Diego, bringing its now-famed seafood to the city’s waterfront dining scene.
 Today, the San Diego Fish Market stands as our beautiful, bustling flagship restaurant on the bay.